jahwin/wecodefy/README.md

 </html>
 ```

-All keyword will be saved automatical  in default locale file or database based on your localization settings.
+All keyword will be saved automatically in default locale file or database based on your localization settings.

 ```php
 // In file